 The Hong Kong PhD Fellowship (HKPF) Scheme was established by the Hong Kong Research Grants Council (RGC) in 2009.
 The HKPF aims at attracting the best and brightest students across the world to pursue their research degree programmes in Hong Kong.
-For the academic year 2018-19, more than 230 PhD Fellowships will be awarded to all institutions and application started in September 2017.
+For the academic year 2021-22, 250 PhD Fellowships were awarded to all institutions and application started in September 2020.

 New applicants to full-time PhD programmes in government-funded institutions in Hong Kong, irrespective of their country of origin and ethnic background, are eligible to apply.
 Applicants should demonstrate outstanding academic performance, research ability/potential, communication and interpersonal skills, and leadership abilities.

-The HKPF provides each awardee with a monthly studentship of HK$20,000 and a conference and research related travel allowance of HK$10,000 per year for a period up to three years.
-For HKPF awardees who are admitted to a 4-year PhD programme in 2018-19, the University will provide a monthly stipend and travel allowance at the same level as the HKPF for their fourth year of study.
+The HKPF provides each awardee with a monthly studentship of HK$26,600 and a conference and research-related travel allowance of HK$13,300 per year for a period up to three years.
+For HKPF awardees who are admitted to a 4-year PhD programme in 2021-22, the University will provide a monthly stipend and travel allowance at the same level as the HKPF for their fourth year of study.
 For further details, please visit http://www.rgc.edu.hk/hkphd.

-Applicants will need to submit an initial application to RGC (only with basic information such as their names, the two chosen programmes / institutions, place of birth, etc.) through RGC's online system, and each of the applications will be allocated a reference number.
-The deadline for submitting an initial application to RGC is December 1, 2017 noon.
+Applicants will need to submit an initial application to RGC (only with basic information such as their names, the two chosen programmes / institutions, place of birth, etc.) through RGC's online system, and a reference number will be allocated to each application.
+The deadline for submitting an initial application to RGC is December 1, 2020 noon.
 For RGC's online initial application, please visit http://www.rgc.edu.hk/hkphd.

 To discourage plagiarism, RGC requests institutions to conduct plagiarism checking on all nominated applications before submitting their nominations to them.
 Applicants should make sure that their application materials do not contain any plagiarised materials, in particular the research plan, research proposal and vision statements which are expected to be an original piece of work written by the applicant.